Bhutan Itinerary for 7 days and FAQ's

 Bhutan Itinerary for 7 Days

-I haven’t packed in too many towns because Bhutan is a place to unwind and soak in the mystical surroundings.
-Furthermore, the roads are winding, narrow, one-way, and have sharp hairpin bends.
+I haven’t squeezed in too many towns because Bhutan is a place to unwind and absorb in the mystical surroundings.
+The roads are also winding, narrow, one-way, and have sharp hairpin bends.
 So the best option is to drive slowly, take frequent breaks, and enjoy the breathtaking scenery along the way.
+Bhutan can offer a fantastic combination of spiritual experiences, nature hikes, and cultural exploration in a 7-day itinerary.

 What are Sustainable Development Fees (SDF)?